 What is IP?

-We can help protect intellectual property for UCF students, faculty, and staff.
+The Office of Technology Transfer helps protect intellectual property for UCF faculty and staff.
 Please contact our office to find out how.

 Types of Intellectual Property